-- (i) Amount of landfill gas generated; (ii) Percent capture of landfill gas, if - (iii) Quality of the landfill gas, amount and type of liquids applied to the landfill: - (iv) Method of liquids application to the landfill;
+(i) Amount of landfill gas generated; (ii) Percent capture of landfill gas, if known;

+(iii) Quality of the landfill gas, amount and type of liquids applied to the landfill;

+(iv) Method of liquids application to the landfill;

-- (v) Quantity of waste placed in the landfill; - (vi) Quantity and quality of leachate collected; - (vii) Quantity of leachate recirculated back into the landfill; - (viii) Information on the pretreatment of waste applied to the landfill; - (ix) Data collected on landfill temperature and moisture content; - (x) Data on the leachate pressure (head) on the liner; - (xi) Observations, information, and studies made on the physical stability of the MSWLF units that are developed during the project term, if any. - (xii) The above data may be summarized, and, at a minimum shall contain, the minimum, maximum, median, and average data points as well as the frequency of monitoring as applicable. - (xiii) The method and frequency of monitoring shall be specified by the State Director. - (8) Termination and Withdrawal. - (i) Paragraph (a) of this section will terminate August 22, 2026, unless a subsequent rulemaking is issued or terminated earlier pursuant to paragraph (a)(8)(ii) of this section. - (ii) In the event of noncompliance with paragraph (a) of this section, EPA may terminate the authority under paragraph (a) of this section and the authority to add liquid wastes to all or part of cells 3-10 under § 258.28(a)(3).
+(v) Quantity of waste placed in the landfill;

+(vi) Quantity and quality of leachate collected;

+(vii) Quantity of leachate recirculated back into the landfill;

+(viii) Information on the pretreatment of waste applied to the landfill;

+(ix) Data collected on landfill

+temperature and moisture content; (x) Data on the leachate pressure

+(head) on the liner;

+(xi) Observations, information, and studies made on the physical stability of the MSWLF units that are developed during the project term, if any.

+(xii) The above data may be summarized, and, at a minimum shall contain, the minimum, maximum, median, and average data points as well as the frequency of monitoring as applicable.

+(xiii) The method and frequency of monitoring shall be specified by the State Director.

+(8) Termination and Withdrawal. (i) Paragraph (a) of this section will terminate 25 years from its effective date, unless a subsequent rulemaking is issued or terminated earlier pursuant to paragraph (a)(8)(ii) of this section.

+(ii) In the event of noncompliance with paragraph (a) of this section, EPA may terminate the authority under paragraph (a) of this section and the authority to add liquid wastes to all or part of cells 3-10 under § 258.28(a)(3).
 The EPA Regional Administrator will provide written notice of intent to terminate to the Buncombe County Solid Waste Authority with a copy to the State Director.
 The notice will state EPA's intent to terminate under the rules and will include a brief statement of EPA's reasons for its action.
-The termination will take effect 60 days from the date of the notice, unless the EPA Regional Administrator for Region 4 issues a written notice rescinding the termination. - (9) Compliance requirements in the event of termination or withdrawal.
+The termination will take effect 60 days from the date of the notice, unless the EPA Regional Administrator for Region 4 issues a written notice rescinding the termination.

+(9) Compliance Requirements in the Event of Termination or Withdrawal.
 The Buncombe County Solid Waste Management Facility will be subject to all regulatory provisions applicable to MSWLFs upon termination of authority under this section.
 In the event of early termination of this section, the EPA Regional Administrator for Region 4 may provide an interim period of compliance to allow Buncombe County a reasonable period of time for transition following cessation of liquids addition.

+(b) [Reserved]

 [FR Doc.
-01-20894 Filed 8-21-01; 8:45 am] BILLING CODE 6560-50-P
+01-9359 Filed 4-13-01; 8:45 am] BILLING CODE 6560-50-P